palewire/moneyinpolitics.wtf/CONTRIBUTING.md

         url: https://example.com
 ```

-The definition shoudl be saved in a new file with the same name as the word.
+The definition should be saved in a new file with the same name as the word.
 The file name should be all lowercase.
 Any spaces should be replaced with a hyphen.

 ## Adding a definition